 Laws applicable to nationals working abroad

 Hong Kong employment law only applies to nationals working abroad if the employee's employment contract is expressly governed by Hong Kong law or has a substantial connection with Hong Kong.
 Factors that may be relevant in determining whether there is a substantial connection include, for example:

 Whether the employee's placement outside Hong Kong is temporary or permanent.

 Residency of the employee and the employee's family.

 Location where the contract was concluded.

-The Contracts for Employment Outside Hong Kong Ordinance (CEOHKO) applies to Hong Kong nationals who are recruited by an employer that is neither based in Hong Kong nor undertakes any business in Hong Kong to perform primarily manual work or whose wages do not exceed HK$20,000 per month.
+The Contracts for Employment Outside Hong Kong Ordinance (CEOHKO) applies to Hong Kong nationals who are recruited in Hong Kong by an employer that is neither based in Hong Kong nor undertakes any business in Hong Kong to perform primarily manual work in a location outside Hong Kong and whose wages do not exceed HK$20,000 per month.

 Categories of worker